OllieJones/sqlite-object-cache/readme.txt

 <h4>APCu</h4>

-[APCu]()APCu is an in-memory storage medium.
+[APCu](https://www.php.net/manual/en/book.apcu.php) is an in-memory storage medium.
 It lets php programs, like WordPress, store data so it's very fast to restore when needed.
 If APCu is available on your host server, you can configure this plugin to use it.
 It reduces the typical cache lookup time to one-fift or less of the SQLite lookup time, which is itself a few tens of microseconds.
 Performance counts, especially on busy web sites.

 Please look at [Installation](https://wordpress.org/plugins/sqlite-object-cache/#installation) to learn how to configure your server to use APCu.